habteabm/hello-world/README.md

 # hello-world
 testing
-Tis is just an intial hello-world project test
+This is just an intial hello-world project test